 An even shorter drive will bring you to another of Mumbai’s landmarks, the Haji Ali Dargah.
 Built in 1431 and located on an islet of the coast, this beautifully handcrafted structure hosts the tomb of the Sufi Saint and also serves as an active mosque.
 A wealthy merchant from what is now Uzbekistan, he gave up all his belongings and traveled the world spreading Islam until he finally settled in the area that is now Mumbai.

-Mar 23rd: Aurangabad.
-(B, L) The Ajanta & Ellora monuments and caves (both are, individually, UNESCO World Heritage Sites) near Aurangabad are widely recognized as India’s two most amazing archeological sites, and among the world’s most amazing achievements of ancient man.
+Mar 12th: Aurangabad.
+(Breakfast and Lunch) The Ajanta & Ellora monuments and caves (both are UNESCO World Heritage Sites) near Aurangabad are widely recognized as India’s two most amazing archeological sites, and among the world’s most amazing achievements of ancient man.
 All our guests’ wonder why they are not part of other tours.
 Many guests have stated that, combined, they are more impressive than the monuments in the Angkor Region, not even taking into account that these two sites are twice as old!

 After breakfast you will enjoy an excursion to the UNESCO World Heritage Site of Ajanta.
 A choice of sandwiches and accompaniments that will be edible for a few hours is included from your hotel for this excursion.
 Buddhist monks and local craftsmen began excavating, sculpting, and painting at Ajanta in the 2nd century B.C.